Self-hosting Apidog

 • FAQ

-Using OAuth2.0 for authentication
+Using OAuth2.0 for Authentication

-The required Redirect URI for your OAuth2 provider configuration is {BASE_URL}/passport/oauth2/callback.
 Please replace the {BASE_URL} placeholder with the value defined in your container's environment variable.

 Environment Variable NameMeaningDefault ValueOthers